The Position of Jupiter in the Night Sky:

 Because of their low magnification, binoculars may have some difficulty detecting Io since it is the closest of the four moons to the planet; it never lies more than three Jupiter-diameters away.
 Europa is easier, but Ganymede is the easiest of the four to see.
 Callisto moves furthest away from the planet but it is also the faintest of the four.

-Due to Jupiter's shallow axial tilt (3º.1 to the plane of its orbit), the Jovian moons appear to present a more-or-less linear motion when seen from the Earth (this is in contrast to, say, Saturn with its relatively high axial tilt [26º.7]), which causes its moons to mostly follow apparent elliptical paths around the planet when viewed from the Earth - see Saturn's moon positions).
+Due to Jupiter's shallow axial tilt (3º.1 to the plane of its orbit), the Jovian moons appear to present a more-or-less linear motion when seen from the Earth.
+This is in contrast to, say, Saturn with its relatively high axial tilt (26º.7), which causes its moons to mostly follow apparent elliptical paths around the planet when viewed from the Earth (see Saturn's moon positions).
 Approximately every six years, when the Earth passes through Jupiter's equatorial plane, the Jovian moons are seen to become involved in mutual occultations (where the moons pass in front of each other) and mutual eclipses (where a moon's shadow falls upon another moon).
 Numerous mutual events took place during the 2014-15 observing period and the next events will take place between January 2021 and March 2022.

 The following Flash program shows the current position of Jupiter's four brightest moons (based on your computer's clock and Time Zone settings):